Chris Evangelou

-Biography
+Early life

 Christopher Evangelou was born in Wood Green, London in the United Kingdom on 12 January 1986.
+He is of Greek Cypriot origin.

 Growing up, Evangelou and his family would wake up at 3 AM to watch Mike Tyson, Evander Holyfield, and Naseem Hamed fight.

 Evangelou's brother, Preston, took up boxing and exposed Chris to boxing in person at an early age.

 When Evangelou was 17 he was involved in a verbal altercation in the street.
 While the incident did not get physical, he said that he felt "an inch tall after that" and he "could've done better," so he decided to start boxing.

-Boxing career

 Amateur career

 Evangelou started boxing at the Haringey Boxing Gym in Tottenham when he was 17 under coach Chris Hall and had his first amateur fight after 6 months of training.
 He decided to pursue boxing as a career at age 18.
 As an amateur, he won 5 international gold medals and a 2006 national champion in the under-20 category.
 He was recruited to box for Cyprus at the 2008 Olympic games in Beijing but he lost his last qualifying match to the number one boxer on the German team.
 Evangelou turned professional at the age of 23 after an amateur career of 40 fights with 35 wins.